 - standard shipping takes 14-21 days and costs $4.95

-Half a dozen recent reviews on Trustpilot from customers rave about their glasses coming quicker than expected.
-Overall, it seems Payne consistently gets your glasses to you in less than 3 weeks.
+Some customer reviews on Trustpilot rave about glasses coming quicker than expected.
+Overall, it seems Payne pretty consistently gets your glasses to you in less than 3 weeks.

-If you wish to return a purchase for any reason, you have 30 days to file a Return Authorization form with Payne.
+If you wish to return a purchase for any reason, you have 30 days to file a return authorization form with Payne.
 The form isn’t available on the site — you must contact Payne to get it.
 This process is a little more complex than some other online glasses brands, like Warby Parker.

 About Payne’s free warranty

-For prescription glasses, you can receive a 50 percent refund or a one-time-use exchange code for the cost of the glasses.
+For prescription glasses, you can receive a 50% refund or a one-time exchange code for the cost of the glasses.
 Note that this code doesn’t cover shipping costs and can’t be exchanged for multiple cheaper pairs.

 About Payne’s optional risk-free warranty